ocean-cat-complex/ocean-cat-complex.github.io/content/authors/Juncheng Wu/_index.md

 superuser: false

 # Role/position/tagline
-role: Undergraduate student
+role: PhD student

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Zhili College, Tsinghua University
+  - name: Department of Chemistry, Tsinghua University
     url: https://www.chem.tsinghua.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: WSH's short introduction.
+bio: WJC's short introduction.

 # Interests to show in About widget
 interests: